Why Solar: Reforestation best weapon against carbon - Red Deer Advocate

 Brazil and Indonesia collectively are accountable for 50% of the carbon emissions not taken up by the biosphere due to the loss of their rainforests.
 If the trees were to be replanted where they once grew, it would collectively reduce 11.3 billion metric tons of greenhouse gas emission per year.
 That, the study claims, is “equivalent to halting global oil consumption” which would allow us to get 66% closer to limiting global warming to the targeted “2 degrees” as set out in the Paris accord.

-Reforestation is the number one solution out of the twenty natural driven CO2 mitigating processes the study has come up with.
-The remaining nineteen involve tactics like avoiding tree harvest in the first place, better forest management, improved management of tree plantations, and eliminating the use of wood as the main source of fuel for cooking and heating.
+Reforestation is the number one solution out of the 20 natural driven CO2 mitigating processes the study has come up with.
+The remaining 19 involve tactics like avoiding tree harvest in the first place, better forest management, improved management of tree plantations, and eliminating the use of wood as the main source of fuel for cooking and heating.
 Other strategies include forest fire management, biochar production, nutrient management, conservation agriculture techniques, pasture and cropland shelterbelts, and wetland peat restoration along with costal ecosystem restoration.
 This report from the Nature Conservancies was published in the October’s issue of PNAS.

 The study admits that these natural pathway opportunities, referred to as natural climate solutions, differ from country to country and region to region.
 Tropical forests, the biggest natural source of carbon reduction mechanisms, may have the most to offer but as noted in the previous list, other sectors can also contribute.
 Markedly, Canada has a penchant for replanting trees, both in those areas harvested for commercial gain as well as many urban settings.